hank880907/weeding-robot/readme.md

 ## WARNING ##

-The encoders MUST be connected before turn the system on.
+The encoders *MUST* be connected before turn the system on.
 Otherwise real shit would happend.
 Check the connection before turn the system on.
 Needs to implement a mechanism to detect whereif the encoder has failed or disconnected.

-The encoders and motor control cable needs to be connect in the right way. i.e. right encoder and the right motor control cable to the right motor, and vice versa.
+The encoders and motor control cable *MUST* be connect in the right way. i.e. right encoder and the right motor control cable to the right motor, and vice versa.
 Fool proof connecter need to be design in the later stages.